Reservoirs of Wales: List of largest reservoirs

-This is a list of the 15 largest reservoirs in Wales defined by Natural Resources Wales.
+This is a list of the 20 largest reservoirs in Wales defined by Natural Resources Wales.

 Supply

 Dŵr Cymru is the water and sewerage company that supplies most of Wales and also supplies some bordering areas of England.
 Dŵr Cymru supplies over three million people.
 Since 2001, Dŵr Cymru has been owned by Glas Cymru, which is a one purpose company that manages and finances Dŵr Cymru as a "company limited by guarantee".
 It does not have any shareholders, and financial surpluses are reinvested into the company.

 The areas of Wales previously served by Severn Trent and Dee Valley in north east Wales were merged after Dee Valley Water was bought by Severn Trent in 2017 for £84 million.
 Hafren Dyfrdwy (owned by Severn Trent) replaced these areas in 2018 and is aligned with the national border, serving 115,000 people in Wales.

-Supply to England

 Reservoir floodings

-In 1891, the village of Llanwddyn was flooded to supply water to the English city of Liverpool by damming of the River Vyrnwy.
+In 1891, the village of Llanwddyn was flooded to supply water to Liverpool by damming of the River Vyrnwy.
 The reservoir became the largest man made reservoir in Europe.

 In 1964, residents of the small community of Aberbiga, composed of six farms, including Gronwen, Eblid, Ystradynod, Pen y Rhynau and Bwlch y Gle were evicted from their homes to create the Clywedog reservoir to supply the English midlands.
 Among those evicted were the parents of harpist Elinor Bennett and family of the tenor Aled Wyn Davies.
 There were protests against the flooding at the time.

-In the early 1960s, 70 people were forced to leave their homes in Capel Celyn before the whole valley was flooded, and the Llyn Celyn reservoir built in order to supply water to Liverpool, England, 60 miles (95 km) away.
-Birmingham Corporation had one hundred occupants moved out of their homes in the Elan Valley, Powys, in order to build the reservoirs.
+In the early 1960s, 70 people were forced to leave their homes in Capel Celyn before the whole valley was flooded, and the Llyn Celyn reservoir built to supply water to Liverpool, England, 60 miles (95 km) away.
+Birmingham Corporation had one hundred occupants moved out of their homes in the Elan Valley, Powys, to build the reservoirs.